Chief00/Windows/RiskView/README.md

 When Uninstalling or upgrading better output "Processing" and "Done"
 * ###### Check that all files are there
 Have a process in the app that checks all the files in the directory are correct
+* ###### Directories scanned and directories not scanned Displays the directories that riskview managed to scan, and directories it could not scan
+* ###### Stepwise search progression
+do a search and then you can press enter to display the next item
+* ###### Print excluded file extensions
+Print all the file extensions of the excluded files, maybe frequency of thema ll